-For information related to grading, please reference Regulation IHA-R(1) for students who entered 9th grade for the first time in 2018-2019 or prior and Regulation IHA-R(2) for students who entered 9th grade for the time in 2019-2020 or subsequently, entering 9th grade for the first time in 2018-2019 or previous, Regulation IHA-R: Grading Systems for students Regulation IHA-R: Grading Systems for students entering 9th grade for the first time in 2019- 2020 and beyond, which can be found on the District's website and located in Policy IHA: Grading Systems.
-This includes information on Grade Reporting, Grade Calculation (including G.P.A.), and Grade Communication.
-There are two Administrative Regulations to govern the rules based on the year a student is entering 9th grade for the first time.
-Please be sure to reference the appropriate Administrative Regulation based on the student's first-time 9th grade entry date.
+For information related to grading, please reference Regulation IHA-R(1) for students who entered 9th grade for the first time in 2018-2019 or prior and Regulation IHA-R(2) for students who entered 9th grade for the time in 2019-2020 or subsequently, which can be found on the District's website and located in Policy IHA: Grading Systems.
+This includes information on Grade Reporting, Grade Calculation (including GPA), and Grade Communication.
+There are two Administrative Regulations that govern the rules based on the year a student entering 9th grade for the first time.
+Please reference the appropriate Administrative Regulation based on the student's first-time 9th-grade entry date.